youngboy/engine-docs/source/caching.md

 <h2 id="notes-on-caching">Notes on Caching in Engine</h2>

+To bring caching to GraphQL, we've developed [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control), a new open standard that allows servers to specify exactly what parts of a response can be cached and for how long.

 Caching in Engine accepts cache control hints in a fine-grained way, but caches the entire result.
 Engine computes a cache privacy and expiration date by combining the data from all of the fields returned by the server for a particular request.
-It errs on the safe side, so shorter `maxAge` results override longer, and `PRIVATE` scope overrides public.
+It errs on the safe side, so shorter `maxAge` results override longer, and `PRIVATE` scope overrides `PUBLIC`.

-To bring caching to GraphQL, we've developed [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control), a new open standard that allows servers to specify exactly what parts of a response can be cached and for how long.

 <h3 id="why-cache">Why Cache?</h3>

 API caching is a standard best practice, both to reduce the load on your servers, and to accelerate API responses and decrease page render times.
 But because GraphQL requests are often sent to a single endpoint with POST requests, existing HTTP caching solutions don’t work well for GraphQL APIs.

 Apollo Engine Proxy reads Apollo Cache Control extensions, caching whole query responses based on a computed cacheability of each new query.
 Engine also includes an intuitive way to see how cache policies impact each query type, making it easy to:

 * optimize your queries for cacheability
 * refine field-level cache policies
 * pinpoint slow components that could benefit from caching.

 <h3 id="get-started">Get Started</h3>
-These are the the steps to configure response caching:
+There are just a few steps to enable response caching in Engine, and one of them is optional!

-1. Enable cache control in the Apollo Server\* options.
+1. Enable cache control in the Apollo Server options.
-2. Enable cache control hints
+2. Annotate your schema and/or resolvers with cache control hints.
-3. Choose store type, session authorization, and set queryCache options to the Engine config file
+3. Optional: Configure cache options in your Engine configuration.

 <h2 id="enable-cache-control">1.
 Apollo Server: cacheControl</h2>

-The only server code change required is to add `tracing: true` and `cacheControl: true` to the options passed to the Apollo Server middleware function for your framework of choice.
+If you're using Apollo Server for your Node GraphQL server, the only server code change required is to add `tracing: true` and `cacheControl: true` to the options passed to the Apollo Server middleware function for your framework of choice.
 For example, for Express:

 ```js
 app.use('/graphql', bodyParser.json(), graphqlExpress({